 Extensions.
-Students graduating in the spring have until April 15 of the graduation year to complete their project.
-If the project is not complete by April 15, a six-month extension may be requested by the candidate.
-If an extension is approved it must be registered with the Registrar and the appropriate extension fee paid in full at that time.
+If the student fails to complete the final paper by April 15th, they may register for a 6-month extension, however, they won't be allowed to graduate in the May ceremony.
+If an extension is approved it must be registered with the Registrar and the appropriate extension fee (\$300 for each extension request) paid in full at that time.
 No student will participate in graduation without first completing all of the graduation requirements; no exceptions.